Pylons/pyramid/docs/narr/environment.rst

 Reloading Templates
 -------------------

-When this value is true, reload templates without a restart.
+When this value is true, reload templates without a restart, so you can see changes to templates take effect immediately during development.
+This flag is meaningful to Chameleon and Mako templates, as well as most third-party template rendering extensions.

 +---------------------------------+-----------------------------+
 | Environment Variable Name       | Config File Setting Name    |